InstrumentBox/Network/Sources/WebStub/WebStub.docc/GettingStarted/TakeMoreControl.md

 **Note:** `registerFallbackResponse()` throws error if `fallbackWebClient` is not provided by configuration.

-In this case `StubbedWebClient` will return succeeded response with some object 3 times, then it will throw an API error, and then it will use you server to receive responses to a request.
+In the case above `StubbedWebClient` will return succeeded response with some object 3 times, then it will throw an API error, and then it will use your server to receive responses to a request.

 Also you can reset whole chain by using
 ```swift